Is live chat helping my support team achieve their customer service and sales goals?

 If you want to know the busiest hour, day, week, or month for your support operators, then this is the live chat metric you should monitor.

-Total chats metric helps you keep track of incoming chat requests that your business receives in a day.
+Total chats metric helps you keep track of incoming chat requests your business receives in a day.
 You also get hold of data that gives you a sneak-peak into the intensity of incoming chats and if there is a particular time or day of the week where you see their numbers soaring.

 How to Categorize Your Chats Better?